Did you know music is hidden within Our Lady of Guadalupe’s mantle?

 He placed the image inside the drawing of a golden rectangle.
 A music expert then superimposed the drawing of a piano and documented the notes expressed by each point of the flowers and stars.

-Here’s the model used to discover the music in the mantle of the Virgin of Guadalupe:
+Here’s the model used to discover the music in Our Lady of Guadalupe's mantle:

 Finally, Fernando Ojeda loaded the notes into a music computer program.
 It was an incredible discovery: he obtained a melody of perfect harmony!